cabbagecabbagecabbage/loaf/README.md

 <br>

-LOAF is a general-purpose anonymous Q&A platform built with Angular, ASP.NET Core, and SQLite.
+loaf is a general-purpose anonymous Q&A platform built with Angular, ASP.NET Core, and SQLite.

 Here is a demo of the project: https://loaf-ui.onrender.com/